brunocozendey/python-playground/README.md

 # Pythonplayground
-This repository contains all my python scripts, which I developed
+This repository contains all my python scripts, which I developed.